ifyour/icors/README.md

 # 🤖 icors

-> A Serverless CORS proxy, This API enables cross-origin requests to anywhere.
+> A Serverless CORS proxy, this API enables cross-origin requests to anywhere.

 ## Usage